ONGOING PROJECTS

 Deep Learning Algorithms & Hardware

-Diffusion-based Quantization
+Diffusion-based quantization

 Quantizing neural networks is a common technique to reduce computation complexity [1].